johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - "You have got to know what you know and what you dont know.
 What could possible be more useful in life than that ?"  -  Charlie Munger

+- The epicurean four part cure: Dont fear god, Dont worry about death, What is good is easy to get, and what is terrible is easy to endure

 - You don’t control the world around you, only how you respond— and you must always respond with courage, temperance, wisdom, and justice.

 - How to live with stress and not be stressed out is a major goal of Philosophy